Festivals & Public Holidays

 The Islamic community is ever-growing with their faith bestowed in the life and teachings of the Prophet Muhammad.
 There are two major denominations in which the Muslim population can be sectioned, i.e., Sunni Islam and Shia.
 Muslims across the world follow the literature, customs, and traditions of the Islamic religion, also including the Islamic calendar.

 While the Islamic year begins in July of the Gregorian calendar, there are significant festivals celebrated throughout the year.
-Hence, in the year of 1444-1445 AH of the Hijri calendar, some prominent Muslim holidays in the first half of the year include the beginning of Jumada al-Akhirah in the 4th of January, 2023 followed by the start of the sacred month of Rajab a month later on the 2nd of February, 2023.
-Additionally, one of the most significant events in the Islamic year is the beginning of the holy month of Ramadan, a holiday when Muslims begin Ramadan fasting from the 22nd of March, 2023 in the Gregorian calendar.
+Hence, in the year of 1445-1446 AH of the Hijri calendar, some prominent Muslim holidays in the first half of the year include the beginning of Jumada al-Akhirah in the 14 December, 2023 to 12 January, 2024 followed by the start of the sacred month of Rajab a day later on the 13 January to 10 February 2024.
+Additionally, one of the most significant events in the Islamic year is the beginning of the holy month of Ramadan, a holiday when Muslims begin Ramadan fasting from the 10th of March, 2024 in the Gregorian calendar.

 Islamic Calendar Holidays